jkblume/family-dashboard/README.md

     - Watched hours Netflix,Youtube... per week
     - Working time
     - Sleeping time
+    - Ecological foodprint
   - Home
     - Monthly power consumption
+- Gamification to have an low ecological foodprint
 - Photo Slider
 - Useful contextual information (Weather, TRAM, ...)
 - Upcoming family or personal events (birthday's, events in your city, etc.)
+- Competition between kids (depending on several stats)
+- AI Stuff (Use cases):
+  - Predict, when I get ill?
+  - What persons are standing in front of the dashboard?
+  - Play me the music i want to hear now.
+  - Make an prediction what movie/series i/we want to look this evening.

 ## ⚙️ Under the Hood